Our Collective Commitments:

 BICYCLES, SKATEBOARDS, ROLLER BLADES, AND SCOOTERS

-Students may ride bicycles to school as long as they do so in a responsible manner.
-Bicycles must not be ridden inside the gates of school, or in the parking lot.
+Students may ride bicycles/skateboards to school as long as they do so in a responsible manner.
+Bicycles/skateboards must not be ridden inside the gates of school, or in the parking lot.
 In addition, they are to be walked across the crosswalks.
-State law requires all students to wear helmets securely fastened on the head.
+State law requires all students to wear helmets securely fastened on the head when riding a bicycle.
 Students riding to school without a helmet may be asked to leave their bicycle at school until they come to school with a helmet or with their parents to retrieve their bicycle.
-To prevent theft, bicycles must be locked to the racks in the designated enclosures.
+To prevent theft, bicycles/skateboards must be locked to the racks in the designated enclosures.
 Gates are locked at 9:00 A.M. and opened again at 2:30 P.M.
-Every precaution is made to ensure the safety of bicycles parked at Johnson during the school day.
-However, Johnson Middle School cannot be held financially liable should a bicycle be stolen.
-Gates are not locked after school hours so bicycles should not be left over night.
+Every precaution is made to ensure the safety of bicycles/skateboards parked and locked at Johnson during the school day.
+However, Johnson Middle School cannot be held financially liable should a bicycle/skateboard be stolen.
+Gates are not locked after school hours so bicycles/skateboards should not be left over night.

 CLOSED CAMPUS/VISITOR POLICY